kartikmadan11/MetaTraderForecast/README.md

 `python socketserver.py`
 ### Test GPU Support
+To install tensorflow-gpu use python package manager

+`pip install tensorflow-gpu`

-If Tensorflow-gpu is present, run the following commands to check
+If tensorflow-gpu is present, run the following commands to check

 `import tensorflow as tf`